Entering Year 3 for John Fox, Bears know ‘focus now is winning games’

-BOURBONNAIS —Ryan Pace would rather talk about Day 1 than what might happen one day.
+BOURBONNAIS — General manager Ryan Pace would rather talk about Day 1 than what might happen one day.

-Asked how he would consider Fox’s progress, besides wins and losses, Pace pointed out the Bears are in “Day 1 in a long process right now — it’s exciting.”
+Asked how he would gauge Fox’s progress, besides wins and losses, Pace pointed out the Bears are in “Day 1 in a long process right now — it’s exciting.”

 In an answer about what lies at the center of his evaluation of Fox, Pace said it was “Day 1 of a long season.”